anka02/team_saga/README.md

 In docker container:

 1. Install Docker (if it isn't installed) https://docs.docker.com/engine/install/
 2. Clone the repository.
-Download t5-checkpoint to nlg/checkpoints/ from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing. (e.g. `freeze_encoder_epoch=4.ckpt`).
-Don't unzip the file.
+Download t5-checkpoint to nlg/checkpoints/ from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing.
+Please don't try to unzip the file.
 3. run `docker-build.sh` to create docker container.
 The building process takes about 9 mins and includes full installation.
 4. run `docker-run.sh` to run docker container.
 5. Open Rasa X in browser and type`localhost:5002/login?username=<displayed on the screen>` and in the left drop-out part of the page click `Train` to train the model.Then select the `Model` field and click the arrow `Up` to activate the model.